 For bookings on our course we collect people’s names, the name and address of their organisation, email address, phone number and special dietary or other requirements.
 When conducting work with clients, aside from any information needed to fulfil our contractual obligations, we may obtain the name, phone number, email address and/or postal address of stakeholders in relation to a project – this would either be collected by us or provided by the client and will never be shared with any other individual or organisation without prior consent.

 Since 2018, Dialogue Matters has been using MailChimp to process and store its mailing list.
 All those on the list have either subscribed online or given their written consent via email (a record of the latter is held on a Microsoft cloud server).
 For those who give verbal consent, we will make a written note and store it in our email file server.

 For course bookings and contracts with clients, we will hold the information electronically until delivery of the course or project.
-We will then keep it for up to three months after the event before destroying.
+We will then keep it for up to six months after the event before destroying.

 Access to your personal details